The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions between different n-tuple DTCs: Sketch of proving the robust gap of DTCs

+{\bf Theorem 1}.
+Suppose an extensive $K_u$-local period-$T$ perturbation $e^{-i\lambda V}$ with $\|V\|_2\leq L$ is added to the DTC systems defined in Sec.~\ref{sec:setupT}.
+If the perturbed eigenstate satisfies the LPCPG condition \eqref{eq:Epsiloncondition} and the perturbation strength $\lambda$ is bounded by Eq.~\eqref{eq:lambdaBound}, then the change of the $2\pi/n$ gap induced by the perturbation is exponentially small, with the bound explicitly given by Eq.~\eqref{eq:DeltaBound}.

+We note that the whole proof is non-perturbative and ignores the differences in states with the same $Q$ values.
+Therefore, even when the system is thermalized within the same $Q$ subspaces, the DTC properties are still exponentially robust, which justifies the existence of ST-DTC.
+Another evidence supporting this is from considering perturbations satisfying $[V,Q_i]=0$, where one can verify that the $2\pi/n$ gap is exactly preserved.

-Moreover, the analytical analysis also works for many existing model (see discussions in Appendices~\ref{app:perturbGap} and~\ref{app:KIsing}), and offers a systematic way to construct new $n$-tuple DTC models.
-To do this, one can firstly consider a solvable model, where the Floquet operator $U_F$ exactly transforms one state $\ket{\chi_{m}}$ to another globally different orthogonal state $\ket{\chi_{m+1}}$, in a cyclical way with period $n>1$.
-Then one can add disorders that do not mix $\ket{\chi_{m}}$'s, to break the quasi-spectral degeneracies.
-Note that such disorder may not always lead to MBL, but is usually sufficient to construct a DTC model.
-According the proof, the $2\pi/n$ gap for such model is exponentially robust against local perturbations, which leads to a DTC phase.
+Moreover, the proof also works for many existing models (see the discussions in Appendix.~\ref{app:KIsing}), and offers a systematic way to construct new DTC models.
+To do this, one can first consider a solvable model where the Floquet operator $U_F$ exactly transforms one state $\ket{\chi_{m}}$ to another globally different orthogonal state $\ket{\chi_{m+1}}$ in a cyclical way with period $n>1$, where each state can be labeled by symmetry charges $Q$ satisfying the properties in Sec.~\ref{sec:setupT}.
+Then one can add disorders that do not mix $Q_i$'s to break quasispectral degeneracies.
+Note that such disorders may not always lead to MBL, but are usually sufficient to satisfy the LPCPG condition.
+According to our proof, the $2\pi/n$ gap for such models is exponentially robust against local perturbations, leading to a DTC phase.
+In the following, we provide concrete model constructions of $n$-DTC.